intel-android/androidhub/reviewer_readme.md

 Changes to these folders should be considered for approval.

 #### Unacceptable Changes:

-the following files are core to the site experience and should not be changed by content authors.

 - `assets` - front end css, js, and images
 - `scripts` - support scripts and helpers for the site